timjuedemann/quovadis/README.md

 Quovadis is a lightweight JavaScript library to facilitate dealing with changes in scroll-direction.
 It is based on the [scroll-intent](https://github.com/pwfisher/scroll-intent.js) plugin by [pwfisher](https://github.com/pwfisher) with some key differences:

 - no jQuery dependency 🙅‍♂️
+- offers automatic orientation detection 🔮
-- allows to set a custom scroll target element 🎯
+- allows setting of a custom scroll target element 🎯
-- allows to target horizontal scrolling ↔️
+- allows targetting horizontal scroll ↔️
 - sets classes on the html element instead of data-attributes ✌️
 - dispatches `scrollDirectionChange` event when scroll-direction changes 🚨